 2. Does BAH increase with dependents?

 Yes.
 Your BAH does increase with dependents, but only the first one counts (spouse or child).
+Use the BAH calculator to see how much you get by duty station zip code.

 3. Does military pay increase per child?